Truth's Triumph: The Right Devil

 The Great Delusion is to wish to appear important in God's sight.
 Hence, history is full of religious martyrs who will only die at the second death.
 "They have chosen their own ways, and their soul delighteth in their abominations.
 I also will chose their delusions."
 The weapon against this delusion is humility of heart.
 As the enemy is within, so is the remedy.
 It is faith and the obedience of a humble heart that can make a useful servant out of reason.
 Reason is but desire.
 The desire for learning, riches and renown "all this is according to reason."
 Desire for righteousness simply will not work.
 The world will see to that.
 "From the works of the law no flesh shall be justified, because there is an inability to do what it requires ... because the declarations of divine truth are not only contrary to reason, but above its reach, and that makes wise men and diviners mad."
 Tomkinson illustrates his point by showing how reasonable Esau was to object to his treatment.

-There is no trace of reason in God because reason is desire and God lacks nothing.
+Tomkinson further argues that there is no trace of reason in God because reason is desire and God lacks nothing.
 Adam was not created in reason.
 Had it been otherwise, his problem could have been healed by natural learning and there would be no need of Christ and no need of faith.
 The worldly case against reason is that its products do not last: a great remedy for some human problem is devised but soon lost patience with and a new novelty is again demanded.
-Thus thy wisdom is thy woe.
 Reason should not be discarded but placed as subservient to faith.
 Reason, like fire and water, is a bad master but a good servant.
 Above all, one cannot use reason to seek out the Lord.